lunarring/tac/docs/whitepaper.md

 ---

-## Single-Block Flow in TDAC
+## Single-Block Flow in TAC

-Below is a step-by-step outline of how TDAC handles **one** block from start to finish:
+Below is a step-by-step outline of how TAC handles **one** block from start to finish:

 1. **Seed Block Creation**
-   - Identify the high-level instruction (e.g., “Add feature X”).
+   - Identify the high-level instruction (e.g., "Add feature X").
    - Reference the specific codebase state via a commit hash or version tag.

 2. **Proto Block Definition**